UPPMAX/R-python-julia-matlab-HPC/docs/julia/batchJulia.rst

    .. tab:: HPC2N

-        In order to use MPI with Julia you will need to follow the next steps (only the first time):
+        The ``Threaded`` and ``Distributed`` packages are included in the Base installation.
+However, in order to use MPI with Julia you will need to follow the next steps (only the first time):

         .. code-block:: sh